sheldonth/ios-cmake/README.md

 # To Use:
 - Open `CMakeLists.txt`
   - Replace `your_project` on line 3 with your project name
-  - Replace`com.yourcompany.yourprovisioning` on lines 23, 24, 25 with your bundle identifier.
-NOTE, the build will fail if you don't have provisioning profiles for that bundle identifier.
+  - Replace`com.yourcompany.yourprovisioning` on lines 23, 24, 25 with your bundle identifier
+  - NOTE: the build will fail if you don't have provisioning profiles for that bundle identifier.
+It uses the 'iPhone Developer' code signing identity to avoid specifying a Certificate
 - Install CMake with `brew install cmake`
 - Configure `plist.in` for desired architectures, capabilities, orientations, etc
 - run `build.sh` and your app should build.